DylanJVA/Nonlocal-Games/README.md

 $$CNOT\left(\frac{1}{\sqrt{2}}(\ket{00}+\ket{10})\right) = \frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$$

-The next step of the strategy is to define a new basis as a function of some angle
+The next step of the strategy is to define a new basis as a function of the angle $\theta$

 $$\phi_0(\theta)=\cos\theta\ket{0}+\sin\theta\ket{1}$$